 All in something most assume doesn’t have any sodium.
 We wonder why the US is so unhealthy.

 We’re consuming sugar and sodium unknowingly, from foods that shouldn’t have any.
 But that’s another rant for another day.

 Unfortunately, plumped chicken can still carry the “all-natural” and “100% natural” label because saltwater, seaweed, and chicken stock are all considered “natural”.

-Now add any seasonings you would normally want on a chicken: salt and pepper, seasoned salt, butter and herbs — go crazy!
+Pat the whole bird dry with paper towels to remove any water or chicken “juice”.
+Now simply drizzle with olive oil and add any seasonings you would normally want on a chicken into a small bowl: salt and pepper, onion powder, garlic powder, seasoned salt, butter and herbs — go crazy!

-Cook on low for 6-8 hours, or on high for 4-6 hours.
+Cook time varies on whether you cook it on low or high.
+On the low setting, cook it for 6-8 hours, or on high for 4-6 hours.
+When your entire chicken is done cooking, check the internal temperature with a meat thermometer to confirm it reaches 165 degrees F at the thickest part of the thigh.
 That’s it!
 Your whole roast chicken is Martha Stewart-worthy with minimal effort.

 BONUS: Once you’ve picked off the meat from the bones, toss the bones back in the crockpot and fill with water.
 Let this simmer for 24 hours to make an easy chicken broth.
 For more info on making chicken broth, check out my post (with canning instructions).